-Located between the Douro River to the north and the Serra da Malcata in the south, the Côa valley is a spectacular mix of riverine gorges, oak forests, rocky heathlands and former cropland returning to nature.
+Located between the Douro River to the north and the Serra da Malcata in the south, Portugal's Côa Valley is a spectacular mix of riverine gorges, oak forests, rocky heathlands and former cropland returning to nature.
 New sustainable travel here combines the finest natural and cultural experiences in the area, supporting local people and new independent nature reserves.